 It began innocently during my early teenage years, when I was voted "Best Hair" three years in a row.
-It doesn't sound like a big deal, but to a 13-year-old with a burgeoning beauty fascination, it mattered.
+It might not sound like a big deal, but to a 13-year-old with a burgeoning beauty fascination, it mattered.
 Humblebrags aside, it was then that my cut and style began playing a massive role in my confidence level.
-And it makes sense: When you look good, it's easier to feel good.
-Especially in a culture that places so much emphasis on conventional beauty standards.
+It only makes sense: When you look good, it's easier to feel good, particularly in a culture that places so much emphasis on conventional beauty standards.

 So when the damage from ironing my curls into stick-straight pieces—as well as regular touch-ups on my flaxen highlights—caught up with me, I had to chop all of my hair off.
 Well, not all of it.
 But the inches added up just enough to throw my smug long-hair strut off-balance.
 (You know the one I’m talking about.)